celerZhao/itemsense-node/README.md

 <div id="consumingQueues"></div>

-For resources that expose message queues (`health` and `items`), we provide a `configureAndSubscribe` helper to facilitate consuming new messages.
+For resources that expose message queues (`health`, `transitions` and `items`), we provide a `configureAndSubscribe` helper to facilitate consuming new messages.
 Call it just like you would the `configureQueue` method.
 It returns a promise that resolves to an event emitter.

 This object will emit `data` events as new messages are sent on the queue: